Package Leaflet: Information for the User

 Tell your doctorif you have any of the following health problems:

-Contact your doctor if you experience severe, persistent diarrhea, and significant weight loss.
-Your doctor will evaluate your symptoms and decide how to proceed with your blood pressure treatment.
+Contact your doctor if you have severe, persistent diarrhea that causes significant weight loss.
+Your doctor will assess your symptoms and decide how to proceed with your blood pressure treatment.

 Consult your doctor if you experience abdominal pain, nausea, vomiting, or diarrhea after taking Ixia.
 Your doctor will decide whether to continue treatment.
 Do not stop taking Ixia on your own.

-You should inform your doctor if you are pregnant or think you may be pregnant.
-Ixia is not recommended for use at the beginning of pregnancy, and it should not be taken if you are more than 3 months pregnant, as it may cause serious harm to your baby if used during this period (see Pregnancy section).
+You should inform your doctor if you are pregnant or think you might be.
+Ixia is not recommended at the start of pregnancy, and it must not be taken if you are more than 3 months pregnant, as it may cause serious harm to your baby if taken at this stage (see section Pregnancy).

-Like other similar medications, Ixia's blood pressure-lowering effect is somewhat less in black patients.
+As with other similar medicines, the blood pressure-lowering effect of Ixia is slightly less in black patients.

-If you are 65 years or older and your doctor decides to increase the dose of olmesartan medoxomilo to 40 mg per day, your doctor will regularly monitor your blood pressure to ensure it does not decrease too much.
+If you are 65 years or older and your doctor decides to increase the dose of olmesartan medoxomil to 40 mg per day, you need your doctor to regularly check your blood pressure to ensure it does not decrease too much.

 Ixia has been studied in children and adolescents.
 For more information, consult your doctor.
-Ixia is not recommended for children aged 1 to less than 6 years, and it should not be used in children under 1 year, as there is no experience.
+Ixia is not recommended in children under 6 years of age, and it must not be used in children under 1 year of age, as there is no experience with it.

-In particular, inform your doctor or pharmacist about any of the following medications:
+In particular, inform your doctor or pharmacist about any of the following medicines:

 Ixia can be taken with or without food.